tarwn/lessthandot-hugo/blogs/content/posts/2011-12-16-continuous-delivery-project-making-mvcmusicstore.md

 		}
 ...
 ```
 _Why define the interface first and debug forward?
 Why not build a copy of the DbContext first?
 Starting with a minimal interface like this will help me keep the interface to the minimum necessary functionality.
-Had I started with the DbContext I could easily start defining methods that seem like they will be useful at some point, but don&#8217;t reflect what I will actually need or may never be used.
-Extra code is extra maintenance and finding out sooner that something doesn&#8217;t work (or is unnecessary) leads to less wasted effort._
+Had I started with the DbContext I could easily start defining methods that seem like they will be useful at some point, but don't reflect what I will actually need or may never be used.
+Extra code is extra maintenance and finding out sooner that something doesn't work (or is unnecessary) leads to less wasted effort._

 The first error is the attempted assignment of the new MusicStoreEntities to the IMusicStoreEntities constructor.
 That one is easy enough to resolve: